Tag Archives: 2011

 Feeding the M2Xi from the Mec-gar 18-round magazines went flawlessly.
 Because I also have other 2011 pistols, I tried using the 21-round Staccato magazines, as well as the 17-round Checkmate magazines.
 All of them ran perfectly, and through hundreds and hundreds of rounds now, I have yet to have any failures.

 The internal extractor grips the case rims perfectly, and throws the cases well clear of the action.
+Like most 2011 pistols, it uses a series 70 extractor versus the external visible extractor you’ll see on most other pistol types.

 Accuracy